Azure-Samples/azure-sdk-for-js-samples/samples/storage/README.md

 ---
 page_type: sample
 languages:
+- javaScript
-- JavaScript/Typescript
+- typescript
 products:
 - azure
 description: "These code samples will show you how to manage Storage using Azure SDK for Typescript."
 urlFragment: storage
 ---

-# Getting started - Managing Storage using Azure typescript SDK
+# Getting started - Managing Storage using Azure Typescript SDK

 These code samples will show you how to manage Storage using Azure SDK for Typescript.